H1-Key: 2021–2022: Debut with Athletic Girl, Sitala's departure and Run

-2023–present: Rose Blossom, Seoul Dreaming, H1-Keynote Project, Love or Hate and Lovestruck
+2023–2025: Rose Blossom, Seoul Dreaming, H1-Keynote Project, Love or Hate and Lovestruck

 On January 5, the quartet released their first extended play titled Rose Blossom, with the title track of the same name.

 In June 2023, members Riina and Hwiseo were participants in the Mnet girl group survival show Queendom Puzzle.
 Riina was eliminated in the second elimination round in episode 9, while Hwiseo finished in first place, debuting in the female supergroup El7z Up.

 The group released their second extended play Seoul Dreaming on August 30, led by the title track "Seoul (Such a Beautiful City)".
 The single "Time to Shine", a pre-release of the EP, was released on August 23.
 The group subsequently took their first music show win on The Show on September 5.

 The group would launch a music project titled H1-Keynote, beginning with the release of the digital single "Thinkin' About You" on January 19, 2024, followed by the second digital single of the project "Deeper" on February 27.

 The group released their third extended play Love or Hate on June 19, 2024.

 The group released their fourth extended play Lovestruck on June 26, 2025, a year after their previous release.
-It was then revealed that this release would be co-produced by GLG and Choi Creative Lab.
+It was then revealed that this release was co-produced by GLG and Choi Creative Lab.
 On August 1, it was announced that H1-Key signed with Choi Creative Lab.

+2026–present: Not Like a Movie and Lovechapter

+H1-Key released the digital single "Not Like a Movie" on January 5, 2026, to commemorate the group's fourth anniversary since debut.
+The group released their fifth extended play Lovechapter on March 5.